 SENA ... where the results are significant

-For well over 25 years, the Southeastern Naturalist has been buidling a solid reputation for publishing high quality research related to the natural history sciences of the southeastern United States.
+For over 20 years, the Southeastern Naturalist has been buidling a solid reputation for publishing high quality research related to the natural history sciences of the southeastern United States.
 We welcome your interest in joining those authors who have experienced all that the journal has to offer.

 Thanks to our diverse Editorial Board of experienced, detail-oriented, dedicated researchers who appreciate the value of a double-blind review process for providing impartial, constructive feedback, SENA authors frequently remark on the quality of helpful consideration their manuscripts receive.
 They also appreciate the personal attention, responsiveness, and efficiency of the journal staff and the fine-tuned review process.

 SENA articles are published early online just as soon as they are ready for prompt distribution and then assembled into quarterly issues.
 Authors receive a print-quality pdf reprint, which they are free to post on their personal web pages or institutional online repositories.